Licensing Student Projects

-You can request that the students pay for CoCalc resources needed for the course.
-You set exactly which resources are needed, as well as the start and end dates.
+You can require every student to pay for CoCalc resources needed for the course, by configuring the start and end dates, etc.

 Note